 Frequently Asked Questions (FAQs)

-What happens if parents cannot agree on a plan for a young child?
+What if I can’t agree on parenting arrangements for a young child?

 Official Information Sources